nickpoerio/CarND-Capstone/README.md

 Here's the description of the implementation, node by node.

 ### Waypoint Updater
-This node subscribes to '/current\_pose' and '/base\_waypoints' topics and publishes 50 waypoints ahead of the vehicle to the 'final\_waypoints' topic at 20 Hz.
+This node subscribes to '/current\_pose' and '/base\_waypoints' topics and publishes 20 waypoints ahead of the vehicle to the 'final\_waypoints' topic at 10 Hz.
 A longer range would not only be unuseful, but would cause instability to the controller.
 Moreover, more points require additional computation.
-In order to work with the camera active I've set a 10 Hz rate to the node (faster rate is not necessary).
+The rate has been chosen to avoid latency with the camera; besides a faster rate is not necessary.

 ### DBW
 This node subscribes to '/vehicle/dbw\_enabled', '/twist\_cmd' and 'current\_velocity' topics and publishes to '/vehicle/steering\_cmd', '/vehicle/throttle\_cmd' and '/vehicle/brake\_cmd' the inputs of steering, throttle and brake at a 50 Hz rate.